-September 7th, 2007, half past six in the morning.
+Centre de Sociologie de l'Innovation - Mines ParisTech Institut Interdisciplinaire de l'Innovation (CNRS UMR 9217) david.pontille@mines-paristech.fr September 7th, 2007, half past six in the morning.
 While the guys are finishing their cup of coffee, the sheets of paper pile up in the fax machine of the signage maintenance department.
-The manager takes a look at the pile, quickly sorts the sheets out, and distributes them to the two pairs of maintenance workers.
-Each document is a request for repairing a subway sign among the numerous ones that compose the wayfinding system.
-For maintenance workers, these requests are work orders that indicate the type of sign, a code that identifies the sign's emplacement within the station, and of course the station name itself.
+The manager takes a look at the pile, quickly sorts the sheets out according to Paris area, and distributes them to the two pairs of maintenance workers.
+Each piece of paper is a request for a repair of a subway sign among the numerous ones that compose the wayfinding system.
+In the hands of the maintenance workers, these requests take the form of work orders, indicating the type of sign, a code that identifies the sign's emplacement within the station, and of course the station name itself.

 Once the pairs of workers have received the work orders of the day, they take the signs they have to install, which are stored in a specific room of the workshop, and load them into the van.
 They are ready to go to the first station.
-Brian has just sorted out the work orders to organize interventions, and he suggests starting with the replacement of a damaged signboard in Gare de l'Est. When in the station, Brian and Jonathan go over the halls, the corridors and the platforms in search for the defective sign.
-They carefully look at the signs displayed in the station, especially drawing on the arrows to locate the one they are searching for.
-They eventually find the flawed signboard at the crossing of two corridors.
+Brian has just sorted out the work orders into a successive coherent pile of interventions, and he suggests starting with the replacement of a damaged signboard in Gare de l'Est. When in the station, Brian and Jonathan go over the halls, the corridors and the platforms in search for the defective sign.
+They carefully watch the content of the various signs displayed in the station, the presence and direction of arrows being especially helpful to locate the one they are searching for.
+They eventually find the signboard at the crossing of two corridors.

 But what exactly is a flawed sign?
 As any wayfinding system is an arrangement of graphic components, failures mainly consist in a diverse range of visible problems concerning the material composition of signs: a battered enameled plaque, a smashed or broken PVC sheet, a ripped layer or a failing frame inside a lightbox.
 If some of these failures are obvious, others are subtler such as the presence of minute traces of rust or mold, the display of irrelevant or obsolete information, and even the very absence of a sign.
 Although different, all of these cases introduce a greater or lesser extent of disruption in the visual environment of the transportation system.
-In this case, the flawed sign is easily recognizable for Brian and Jonathan: its colors obviously faded out (figure 1).
-Jonathan easily puts it down and replaces it with the brand new one in a few minutes.
+This time the flawed sign is easily recognizable for Brian and Jonathan: its colors obviously faded out (figure 1).
+Jonathan puts it down without any trouble and replaces it with the brand new one in a few minutes.
 From now on, the network of signs in the station is repaired.
 The sign does not contrast among the other ones anymore.
 It has taken back its part in the seamless deictic chain of references that is meant to ease riders' mobility throughout the subway spaces, and the whole city.

 This short scene describes a mundane intervention that concerns an object we usually take for granted.
 Yet, this operation bears witness of a maintenance work that is distributed in sociomaterial practices through which some people in the transportation carrier take care of subway signs (Denis and Pontille 2014, 2015).
-Though sometimes prosaic, each repair operation that punctuates this maintenance work enacts the daily presence of an apparatus dedicated to the graphic ordering of an urban setting, an apparatus that plays an essential role in the heterogeneous assemblage of public transportations.
+Though sometimes prosaic, each repair operation that punctuates this maintenance work enacts the daily presence of an apparatus dedicated to the graphical ordering of an urban setting, an apparatus that plays an essential role in the heterogeneous assemblage of public transportations.

-Figure 6.1.
-The replacement of a flawed signboard. © Photo: Jérôme Denis and David Pontille.
+Figure 1.
+The replacement of a flawed signboard. © Photo: Jérôme Denis and David Pontille